SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa-spec-tramo.md

 description: Basics
 ---

-This section discusses the options available for the TRAMO/SEATS specifications, which are based on the original program developed by Agustin Maravall and Victor Gómez.
-It is divided into five parts that correspond to the TRAMO/SEATS specification sections and are presented in the order in which they are displayed in the graphical interface of JDemetra+.
+This section discusses the options available for the TRAMO-SEATS specifications, which are based on the original program developed by Agustin Maravall and Victor Gómez.
+It is divided into five parts that correspond to the TRAMO-SEATS specification sections and are presented in the order in which they are displayed in the graphical interface of JDemetra+.